Design, waterproofing, and mass production of the 3-inch PMT frontend system of JUNO: Introduction

 By virtue of their operation in single photon-counting mode at reactor antineutrino energies, the 3-inch PMT system provides a linear reference for calibrating any instrumental non-linearities in the charge response of the 20-inch PMTs~\cite{JUNO:2020xtj, Cabrera:2023dek}.
 The 3-inch PMTs also improve the energy resolution~\cite{JUNO:2024fdc}, enhance event reconstruction~\cite{Zhang:2024okq}, aid cosmic muon tracking~\cite{Yang:2022din}, and support several physics measurements, including proton decay searches~\cite{JUNO:2022qgr}, and the measurement of the solar oscillation parameters $\theta_{12}$ and $\Delta m^2_{21}$, for which they provide a semi-independent determination~\cite{JUNO:2022mxj}.

 The system is divided into 200 readout units of 128 PMTs each.
 A diagram of one such unit is shown in Fig.~\ref{fig:schematic}.
 Each PMT is equipped with a high voltage (HV) divider and a coaxial cable that can be 5~m or 10~m in length and that transmits both the HV and the signal.
 The PMT, HV divider, and one end of the cable are soldered and waterproofed.
 The other ends of sixteen cables are connected to a multichannel connector, each consisting of a plug and receptacle pair.
 These connectors are linked to an underwater stainless steel box (UWB), housing the 128-channel frontend power supply and readout electronics.
 This paper provides details on the instrumentation of the 3-inch PMTs, encompassing the design and production of the HV divider, cable, and connector, as well as the waterproof potting and the acceptance tests.
-The production and characterization of 26,000 (including 400 spares) 3-inch PMTs was reported in Ref.~\cite{Cao:2021wrq}.
+The production and characterization of 26,000 (including 400 spares) 3-inch PMTs were carried out at Hainan Zhanchuang Photonics Technology Co., Ltd (HZC)~\cite{HZCnewfactory} and reported in Ref.~\cite{Cao:2021wrq}.
 The electronics design was outlined in Ref.~\cite{JUNO:2022hxd, JUNO:2020orn, Walker:2025xfa}.

 The rest of this paper is structured as follows.
 In Sec.~\ref{sec.divider} and \ref{sec.connector}, the research and development, as well as the manufacturing process of the HV divider, cable, and connector, are presented.
 The waterproof potting is detailed in Sec.~\ref{sec.potting}.
 Section~\ref{sec.testing} covers the acceptance tests following potting.
 Section~\ref{sec.summary} provides a summary.
 Unless otherwise specified, all references to PMTs in the subsequent sections pertain to the 3-inch PMTs.